Faleij/cache-deps/README.md

 [![Donate][donate-image]][donate-url]

 # Cache Deps
-Globally cache depedencies from package-lock.json or bower.json for faster installs.
+Globally cache dependencies from a package-lock.json or a bower.json for faster installs.

 ## Why?
-I wanted NPM and Bower depedencies cached in a base docker image for faster builds of child images but there were no build in commands for populating the cache of either NPM or Bower, this is the tool to fill that gap.
+I wanted NPM and Bower dependencies cached in a base docker image for faster builds of child images but there were no build in commands for populating the cache of either NPM or Bower, this is the tool to fill that gap.

 ## Install